pivotal/docs-tap/tap-gui/plugins/app-live-view.md

-# Application Live View in TAP GUI
+# Application Live View in Tanzu Application Platform GUI

 ## What is Application Live View

-The Application Live View features of TAP encompasses sophisticated components to let developers and operators look into their running workloads on Kubernetes.
+The Application Live View features of Tanzu Application Platform encompasses sophisticated components to let developers and operators look into their running workloads on Kubernetes.

 The unit of interest that the Application Live View features are built around is an individual running process, for example a Spring Boot application that got deployed as a workload and resulted in a JVM process running inside of a pod.
 This is an important concept of Application Live View: only running processes do show up and can be recognized by Application Live View.
 If there is no running process inside of a running pod, Application Live View does not show anything.